maheshwarishikha/testRepo/detailed.md

 ### Community and Advocacy

-* Customers interested in doing statistical analysis building a end to end analytics solution with a custom web user interface
+* Customers interested in doing statistical analysis of time stamped sensor data.
 * Node-RED has nodes that support integration with many database services, watson services and analytics services.
 With minimal programming effort,the developers can improve the solution using other services with Node-RED.
 It opens a world of possibilities for developers.
 * Node-RED reduces a lot of development effort.